jackie-d/con7/Readme.md

 - Cwd
 - JSON::XS
 - File::Slurp
+- Filter::Crypto::CryptFile

 You can install it by this:

-cpan Switch, Cwd, Json::XS, File::Slurp
+cpan Switch, Cwd, Json::XS, File::Slurp, Filter::Crypto::CryptFile